pushkar1713/Jive-backend/README.md

 5. file upload for object storage
 6. message broadcast in channels using socket
 7. message and attachments saving in the database
+8. get messages for a channel in a workspace (use pagination) with pre signed url for attachments

 ### what to add now
 1. queues, producer, consumer for mailing and stuff
 2. indexing in db
-3. get messages for a channel in a workspace (use pagination)
-4. socket io implementation
-5. abstract userId middleware
+3. abstract userId middleware
-6. global error handler
+4. global error handler
-8. dummuy delete
+5. dummuy delete and edit messages
-9. personal message and join room controller for default channel
+6. personal message and join room controller for default channel
+7. reactions, typing presense, mentions, search, threading/replies
+8. logging and analytics
+9. canvas
+10. voice chat, stream